niabb/rpi-status/README.md

 # rpi-status
-Generate an object with information and statuses of a running Raspberry Pi.
-Basically a wrapper of native OS module functions, plus the SoC Serial Number.
+Generate an object with information and statuses of a running Raspberry Pi (including its serial number).

 ## Command line
 You can get the stringified object directly from the command line: